Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 Two approaches are shown in the chapter: a full end to end approach and a stubbed network approach.
 Each of these approaches have tradeoffs, but they've also been setup so that the effort to switch between the two is minimal.

+### Introduction

+Before diving into writing tests with Cypress, here's a bit of an overview on the app we're testing.

+The app is a very simple "ToDO" website, with a basic API that allows for creation and deletion of multiple lists as well as the creation and deletion of tasks in those lists which also have a "completed" flag for tracking.

+The interface supports this with two simple columns with input fields at the top.
+If you are running the `learnit` command output, the website should be available on port [5000](http://localhost:5000).

+The API uses [ExpressJS](https://expressjs.com/) and [sqlite3](https://www.npmjs.com/package/sqlite3) and the frontend is simply served with [serve](https://www.npmjs.com/package/serve) and uses only native browser APIs.